mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 ```
 Marchand plans to release his captives at dawn, then give them an hour
 before commencing his hunt.
-His ranch is about 450 kilometres from the
+His ranch is about 450 kilometers from the
-starport, taking the form of a rough circle 400 kilometres across with the
+starport, taking the form of a rough circle 400 kilometers across with the
-house at its centre, mostly open grassland with some woods and a small
+house at its center, mostly open grassland with some woods and a small
 lake.
 Herds of kundbock wander freely and there is a lot of other wildlife
 to confuse thermal sensors.
 Herdsmen live in small cottages here and
 there on the estate and might be out and about – Marchand has not